 Do you suspect that you have the new coronavirus?
-Confirming your suspicions may be difficult unless you meet Texas’ current strict criteria for lab testing.
+Confirming your suspicions — and knowing how many other Texans have been tested — may be difficult.

-Do I qualify?
 According to Texas Health and Human Services, it’s up to your doctor to decide if you should be tested for COVID-19, the disease caused by the new coronavirus.
-Anyone who needs help finding a doctor can call 2-1-1 to find low or no-cost providers in their area.
+People who need help finding doctors can call 2-1-1 to find low- or no-cost providers in their area.

 But meeting with a doctor and exhibiting some of COVID-19’s common symptoms, like fever, cough and shortness of breath, does not guarantee you’ll be tested at one of the 10 public health labs in Texas.

-On Tuesday, Abbott said testing would also soon be conducted in Texas by FEMA, in addition to current testing being done by hospitals, public health authorities and private operators.
-He did not specify how FEMA would conduct these tests.
+On March 17, Abbott said FEMA would soon conduct testing in Texas, in addition to current testing being done by hospitals, public health authorities and private operators.
+He did not specify when or where FEMA would conduct these tests.

 State officials have encouraged Texans to call 2-1-1 to find nearby free or reduced-cost clinics.

 President Trump signed a bill on March 18 that allocates money for free coronavirus testing, expands sick-leave provisions and bolsters funding for the Supplemental Nutrition Assistance Program.